 What are the benefits of aerobic conditioning?

 Research indicates that there are numerous health benefits associated with aerobic conditioning, including preventing or reversing CVD development by reducing risk factors such as hypertension and improving cardiorespiratory fitness.
-It is thought that health benefits may be experienced even with minor improvements in weekly aerobic activities.
+It is thought that health benefits of aerobic conditioning may be experienced even with minor improvements in weekly aerobic activities.
 In fact, research shows that individuals who were previously physically inactive may experience the greatest health improvements after becoming physically active.

 There are numerous ways that aerobic conditioning may reduce the risk of developing CVD and the mortality outcomes associated with CVD.
 For example, it may increase levels of “good” cholesterol – called high-density lipoprotein (HDL) – and reduce blood pressure.
 Also, a potential effect of aerobic training is improved coronary blood flow.
 Other possible effects include improved glucose homeostasis and insulin sensitivity, which may reduce the risk of diabetes mellites, a risk factor for CVD.
 A health benefit of aerobic activity that impacts CVD and other chronic diseases is reduced chronic inflammation.